Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Disinfection (Chlorine)

-Kills bacteria, viruses, and other pathogens to make the water microbiologically safe
+Kills bacteria, viruses and other pathogens

 Disinfection (Chloramine)